SaltyMonkey/dps-site-frontend/src/components/Markdown/About/Basic.md

 ### Main

-TeraLogs.com is a public and opensource database application for storing user uploaded data about game class and players perfomance for the game Tera Online.
+TeraLogs.com is an open-source database application for storing user uploaded data about class, game, and player's performance for the game TERA Online.

 &nbsp;